 The workgroup recommends following the United States Department of Health and Human Services Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV, available here (updated March 2018).
 The guideline reviews: baseline evaluation, laboratory testing, treatment goals, initiation of antiretroviral therapy, what to start, considerations for antiretroviral use in special patient populations, considerations for antiretroviral use in patients with coinfections, limitations to treatment safety and efficacy, and drug interactions.
 The workgroup also reviewed the 2016 United Kingdom national guideline on the sexual health care of men who have sex with men.
-This guideline is meant for providers operating within the National Health Service and is not completely applicable to the United States health care system, but offers a good summary of recommendations around: history taking, identification of problematic recreational drug and alcohol use, STI and HIV testing in asymptomatic MSM, the management of MSM with symptoms of sexually transmissible enteritis and proctitis, HPV infection and anal dysplasia in MSM, partner notification and MSM, STI and HIV prevention for MSM in the clinic, and sexual problems and dysfunctions in MSM, that may not be covered in these recommendations.
+This guideline is meant for providers operating within the National Health Service and is not completely applicable to the United States health care system, but offers a good summary of recommendations around: history taking, identification of problematic recreational drug and alcohol use, STI and HIV testing in asymptomatic men who have sex with men, the management of men who have sex with men symptoms of sexually transmissible enteritis and proctitis, HPV infection and anal dysplasia in men who have sex with men, partner notification and men who have sex with, STI and HIV prevention for men who have sex with men in the clinic, and sexual problems and dysfunctions in men who have sex with men, that may not be covered in these recommendations.